Open enrollment is one of the busiest and most stressful times of the year for healthcare insurance providers and consumers.

 In fact, many healthcare insurers start planning for open enrollment the minute the last season has come to a close.
 This is good thinking, as no company wants to find themselves getting ready only a few weeks before November 1st.

-Optimize your Self-Service Channels
+Optimize Your Self-Service Channels

 Digital-savvy customers don’t want to waste time and energy calling agents when their answers can just as easily be found using self-service.
-Employing self-service options for customer interactions, like making sure your website clearly identifies in-network providers, will remove an unnecessary burden on agents, while keeping customers happy.
+Employing self-service options for customer interactions, like making sure your website clearly identifies in-network providers, will remove an unnecessary burden on agents while keeping customers happy.

 Offer a Call-Back